nejucomo/blog/content/2014-08-13_monetary-base-growth-btc-vs-eth.rst

     <script language="javascript" type="text/javascript" src="./js/monetary-base-growth-btc-vs-eth.js"></script>

 Here are some plots for comparing the monetary policies of Bitcoin versus Ethereum.
 I created the datasets for these from scratch, based on the `Bitcoin wiki`_ pages on `Mining Reward`_ and `Controlled Currency Supply`_ [#]_, for `BTC` and the Ethereum `Terms and Conditions of The Ethereum Genesis Sale`_ §4 for `ETH`.
 They are approximated to years after launch, whereas a block-count on the X-axes would be more precise.
-For Ethereum, I use ``x`` as the total number of `ETH` allocated in the genesis block.  ``FIXME: double check x and reward rate are correct.``
+For Ethereum, I use ``x`` as the total number of `ETH` allocated in the genesis block.

 .. [#] This page uses the approximation that `BTC` reward halving is on a 4 year schedule, rather than every 210,000 blocks.
 The schedule of block creation may vary notably from 4 years per 210,000 blocks.